Kalmai221/FlaskProfilerForked/README.md

 - Update Checking
 - Error Handing for Developers
 - Less storage taken by the Profiler as less code is used.
+- User Access Levels

 ---

 ## Planned Features

 - Improved UI (Next Update)
-- Addition of user access levels (Next Update)
 - Creation of a testing website (Coming Soon)
-- Addition of an introduction system (
+- Addition of an introduction system

 ---